-Before loosening the mounting screws (10) of the brake, the manufacturer of the machine e.g. of the lift system or the service or maintenance personnel must shut down the lift system and e.g. lock the lift car and counterweight in their positions (e.g. by placing the lift car and counterweight on the pads).
+Before loosening the mounting screws (10) of the brake, the manufacturer of the lift system or the service or maintenance personnel must shut down the lift system and lock the lift car and counterweight in their positions (e.g. by placing the lift car and counterweight on the pads).
 Lock the built-in blocking device in its position with the locking screw (15).

-If the air gap 's' exceeds the maximum air gap $s{max} + 0.2$ mm (max. air gap - see "Technical specifications"), a built-in blocking device blocks the spring-applied single-disc brake so that it cannot open (release).
-This means that the locking screw (15) needs to be tightened applying a tightening torque of $M_A = 0.5$ Nm before performing checks during which the air gap 's' of the spring-applied single-disc brake is equal to or greater than the maximum air gap s{max} (see "Technical specifications") (e.g. when replacing the friction disc (11) or loosening the brake mounting screws (10)).
+If the air gap 's' exceeds the maximum air gap $s{max} + 0.2 \text{ mm}$ (max. air gap - see Technical Specifications), a built-in blocking device blocks the spring-applied double-disc brake so that it cannot open (release).
+This means that the locking screw (15) needs to be tightened applying a tightening torque of $M_A = 0.5 \text{ Nm}$ before performing checks during which the air gap 's' of the spring-applied double-disc brake is equal to or greater than the maximum air gap s{max} (see Technical Specifications) (e.g. when replacing the friction disc (11) or loosening the brake mounting screws (10)).
 Remember to remove the locking screw (15) when you restart the brake.

-When mounting the spring-applied single-disc brake, tighten the mounting screws (10) applying the tightening torques specified in Table 12/1.
+When mounting the spring-applied double-disc brake, tighten the mounting screws (10) applying the tightening torgues specified in Table 12/1.